-The Louvre is one of my favourite places and it wouldn't be an exaggeration to say it's the most famous, the most spectacular art gallery in the world.
+The Louvre is one of my favourite places in all of Paris.
+And I'm not alone.
+It wouldn't be an exaggeration to say it's the most famous, the most spectacular art gallery in the world.
 But it's so much more than that!
 It's also a museum, a piece of royal history, and a medieval fortress.
-At times, it's been the most crowded place I've ever experienced and I've also been completely alone for several rooms at a time.
+At times, it's been the most crowded place I've ever experienced and I've also been completely alone in several rooms.

 If your trip to Paris includes a visit to the Louvre - and it absolutely should - here are some insider secrets to help you get the most out of your visit.

 Only slightly less busy is the second entrance at Galerie du Carrousel, which takes you through some of the Louvre shops.
+One great reason to make note of the Louve Carrousel entrance despite the busy foot traffic?
 The Carrousel's stone arch is often used as a meeting point for tour groups.
+But if you don't already have your ticket, you'll find the same long, slow lines as the main entrance.

-While Paris is normally a very safe city, pickpockets are thick as thieves (hmmm.... bad pun?) around the pyramid entrance, inside the Grand Gallery, and around key attractions like the Mona Lisa.
+No matter what Louvre entrance you use, keep in mind that while Paris is normally a very safe city, pickpockets are thick as thieves (hmmm.... bad pun?) around the pyramid entrance, inside the Grand Gallery, and around key attractions like the Mona Lisa.
 Wallets stashed in jacket and jean pockets or in open tote bags are at especially high risk.
 Keep your belongings close and your wits sharp.
+I've been using this anti-theft bag from PacSafe since 2013.

 Secret 2: Your Louvre Visit Might Be Free.